Xilinx/fpga24_routing_contest/docs/score.md

 Each `pip` represents a connection that causes `wire0` to drive `wire1`;
 such connections incur a wirelength score based on the type of wire indicated by `wire1`.
-The following table presents regular expression patterns to be matched against this `wire1` name and its associated wirelength score.
+The following table presents regular expression patterns to be matched against the `wire1` name of PIPs with a tile name prefix of `INT` and its associated wirelength score.

 | Wire Type         | Regex Pattern           | Wirelength Score |
 |-------------------|-------------------------|------------------|